ZacSweers/Offerings/offerings.md

 * Spew buzzwords.
 Everyone hates them, and it just tells us that you're filling space because you have no idea what you're talking about
 * Pander.
 We pander to ourselves just fine.

-**7 - Know what all the following terms are.
+**7 - Familiarity with a good number of the following terms.
 They might not all be relevant to your idea, but understanding them/what they're for would establish a good baseline.**
+*Specifically, the reason they're important to know is because chances are any interested developer is going to ask you questions regarding them.*
 * Java
 * Objective-C
 * Python